Frequently Asked Questions

-Children & families living with autism program
+Children and families living with Autism program

 Autism is a persistent developmental disorder, evident from early childhood, that affects almost 1 in every 150 Australian children.
-True to our pioneering nature, Assistance Dogs Australia have been on the frontline of training and placing dogs with children with autism in Australia.
+True to our pioneering nature, Assistance Dogs Australia have been on the front line of training and placing dogs with children with Autism in Australia.

-Once placed with their new Assistance Dog, children with autism show remarkable improvement across their social, verbal and cognitive skills, as well as the ability to learn routines and structures that aid development, communication and community interaction.
+Once placed with their new Assistance Dog, children with Autism show remarkable improvement across their social, verbal and cognitive skills, as well as the ability to learn routines and structures that aid development, communication and community interaction.

 Additionally, one of the most rewarding elements of this kind of placement is the impact our dogs have on the entire family.
 Often siblings of children with disabilities undergo stress and isolation from other family members, but our very special dogs have a habit of bringing families back together — providing assistance for kids in need, but also companionship, improved sleep, peace of mind and stability for the entire household.